HumaIlyas/Project-1/README.md

 ## Home
 * The home page includes a photograph with cover text for the users to get information about the location of Delft Body & Mind Center.
-* This inclusion of an eye-catching animation draws the attention of yoga learners to Yoga for Self-improvement.
+* This inclusion of an eye-catching animation draws the attention of yoga learners to Yoga For Self-improvement.

 <img src="assets/images/home-page.jpg" alt="Home page">

 ### Benefits & Techniques Section
 The benefits and techniques section provides information about the benefits and techniques of yoga.
-In this section the types of yoga pose with description is also provided to get body and mind self-improvement.
+In this section the types of yoga poses with description are also provided to get body and mind self-improvement.

 <img src="assets/images/benefits-techniques-yoga.jpg" alt="Benefits & techniques of yoga">